blahosyl/operator-game/README.md

 #### Basic gameplay

 1. The game generates a random set of **operands**: positive integers between 1 and 10 (inclusive).
-These are displayed on the screen, with an operator drop-down toggle between each operand.o
+These are displayed on the screen, with an operator drop-down toggle between each operand.
-2. The game generates a random set of **operators** from the set [+,-,*,/].
+2. The game generates a random set of **operators** from the set [ + , - , * , / ].
 These are never shown to the user.
-3. The game also calculates the correct result of the equation based on the randomly generated operators and operands and displays this on the screen.
+3. The game also calculates the correct result of the equation based on the randomly generated operators and operands, and displays this on the screen.
 4. The user has to select the correct operators to make the equation true.

 #### Evaluation